Enhancing Boolean networks with continuous logical operators and edge tuning

 \subsubsection{Biological networks}

-A biological network is a way to conceptualize a set of interacting biological entities where entities are represented by nodes and interactions by edges.
+A biological network is a way to conceptualize a set of interacting entities where entities are represented by nodes and interactions by edges.
 It is based on graph theory \cite{ma2009insights,ma2008network,bronshtein2007graphtheory,huber2007graphs,mason2007graph,aittokallio2006graph}, thus bringing formal tools to encode information about biological systems, particularly their topology.
-Moreover, being graphs, biological networks offer a convenient visualization \cite{larkin1987diagram} of the complex interconnections lying in biological systems.
-As said Napoleon Bonaparte: \begin{quote} ``A good sketch is better than a long speech.'' \end{quote} Several types of biological networks can be encountered, depending on the scale, the involved entities and their interconnections.
+Moreover, biological networks offer a convenient visualization \cite{larkin1987diagram} of the complex interconnections lying in biological systems.
+As said Napoleon Bonaparte: \begin{quote} ``A good sketch is better than a long speech.'' \end{quote}

+Several types of biological networks can be encountered depending on the scale, the involved entities and their interconnections.
 For example, at the ecological scale, food webs are biological networks where nodes represent species and edges represent trophic relations \cite{thompson2012food,ings2009review,schmitz2007food}.
-At the subcellular scale there is, for example, gene regulatory networks where nodes represent gene products and edges represent gene expression modulations.
-Whatever the scale or entities, the principle remains the same: given a biological system, nodes represent entities and edges represent interactions between them.
+At the subcellular scale there is, for example, gene regulatory networks where nodes represent gene products and edges represent gene expression regulations.
+Whatever is the scale or the entities, the principles remain the same: given a biological system, nodes represent entities and edges represent interactions between them.